andrewnessinjim/hello-world-e2e/README.md

-# End to End Hello World
+# Ultimate Hello World

 A hello world app that does what all hello word apps have been traditionally doing: display a static hello world.
-You can view the app deployed [here](https://hello-world-e2e.herokuapp.com/).
+You can view the app deployed [here](https://ultimate-hello-world.herokuapp.com/).
 The page also shows the tools used in displaying just hello world:

 * User interface written in **ReactJS** and **Sass**
 * Server written with **Typescript** and executed in **NodeJS**